DavidMower/OceanDiver/README.md

 - [VueJs](https://vuejs.org/) - Web Framework
 - [NodeJs](https://nodejs.org/en/) - Server Environment

+## ✍️ TODO <a name = "todo"></a>
+1. Enchancement - Animation at the start/end of each level to show the diver either launching from the boat or the beach.
+2. Enchancement - Archways that the diver swims underneath in the Cave Dive level.

 ## ✍️ Authors <a name = "authors"></a>

 - [@davidmower](https://github.com/DavidMower) - Game design and developer